jblanked/Picoware/guides/Libraries.md

 - `HTTP_ISSUE`: A constant representing the issue state (2)
 - `HTTP` class: A class for handling HTTP requests:
     - `__init__()`: Initializes the HTTP object.
+    - `callback`: Property to get/set the async callback function.
+The callback accepts three parameters: response, state, and error.
+    - `error`: Property that returns the async error message, if any.
+    - `in_progress`: Property that checks if the async request is in progress.
+    - `is_finished`: Property that checks if the async request is finished.
+    - `is_successful`: Property that checks if the async request was successful (complete and no error).
-    - `response`: A property that returns the response text after an asynchronous request.
+    - `response`: Property that returns the async Response object.
-    - `state`: A property that returns the current state of the HTTP request.
+    - `state`: Property that returns the current HTTP state.
-    - `clear_async_response()`: A function that clears the async response and resets state.
+    - `clear_async_response()`: Clears the async response and resets state.
-    - `delete(url, headers, timeout)`: A Response function that performs a synchronous HTTP DELETE request with optional headers and timeout.
+    - `delete(url, headers, timeout, save_to_file, storage)`: Performs a synchronous HTTP DELETE request with optional headers, timeout, and file saving.
-    - `delete_async(url, headers, timeout)`: A boolean function that starts an asynchronous HTTP DELETE request with optional headers and timeout.
+    - `delete_async(url, headers, timeout, save_to_file, storage)`: Starts an asynchronous HTTP DELETE request.
-    - `get(url, headers, timeout)`: A Response function that performs a synchronous HTTP GET request with optional headers and timeout.
+    - `get(url, headers, timeout, save_to_file, storage)`: Performs a synchronous HTTP GET request with optional headers, timeout, and file saving.
-    - `get_async(url, headers, timeout)`: A boolean function that starts an asynchronous HTTP GET request with optional headers and timeout.
+    - `get_async(url, headers, timeout, save_to_file, storage)`: Starts an asynchronous HTTP GET request.
-    - `head(url, payload, headers, timeout)`: A Response function that performs a synchronous HTTP HEAD request with a payload and optional headers and timeout.
+    - `head(url, payload, headers, timeout, save_to_file, storage)`: Performs a synchronous HTTP HEAD request with payload.
-    - `head_async(url, payload, headers, timeout)`: A boolean function that starts an asynchronous HTTP HEAD request with a payload and optional headers and timeout.
+    - `head_async(url, payload, headers, timeout, save_to_file, storage)`: Starts an asynchronous HTTP HEAD request.
-    - `is_request_complete()`: A boolean function that checks if the asynchronous request is complete.
+    - `is_request_complete()`: Checks if the asynchronous request is complete.
-    - `patch(url, payload, headers, timeout)`: A Response function that performs a synchronous HTTP PATCH request with a payload and optional headers and timeout.
+    - `patch(url, payload, headers, timeout, save_to_file, storage)`: Performs a synchronous HTTP PATCH request with payload.
-    - `patch_async(url, payload, headers, timeout)`: A boolean function that starts an asynchronous HTTP PATCH request with a payload and optional headers and timeout.
+    - `patch_async(url, payload, headers, timeout, save_to_file, storage)`: Starts an asynchronous HTTP PATCH request.
-    - `post(url, payload, headers, timeout)`: A Response function that performs a synchronous HTTP POST request with a payload and optional headers and timeout.
+    - `post(url, payload, headers, timeout, save_to_file, storage)`: Performs a synchronous HTTP POST request with payload.
-    - `post_async(url, payload, headers, timeout)`: A boolean function that starts an asynchronous HTTP POST request with a payload and optional headers and timeout.
+    - `post_async(url, payload, headers, timeout, save_to_file, storage)`: Starts an asynchronous HTTP POST request.
-    - `put(url, payload, headers, timeout)`: A Response function that performs a synchronous HTTP PUT request with a payload and optional headers and timeout.
+    - `put(url, payload, headers, timeout, save_to_file, storage)`: Performs a synchronous HTTP PUT request with payload.
-    - `put_async(url, payload, headers, timeout)`: A boolean function that starts an asynchronous HTTP PUT request with a payload and optional headers and timeout.
+    - `put_async(url, payload, headers, timeout, save_to_file, storage)`: Starts an asynchronous HTTP PUT request.

 #### picoware.system.input
 - `Input` class: A class for handling user input:
     - `__init__()`: Initializes the Input object.
-    - `is_alt_held()`: A boolean function that checks if the Alt key is held down.
-    - `is_ctrl_held()`: A boolean function that checks if the Ctrl key is held down.
-    - `is_shift_held()`: A boolean function that checks if the Shift key is held down.
+    - `battery`: Property that returns the current battery level as a percentage (0-100).
-    - `get_last_button()`: A function that returns the last button pressed.
+    - `button`: Property that returns the last button pressed.
+    - `gesture`: Property that returns the last touch gesture.
+    - `has_touch_support`: Property that returns True if touch input is supported on the current board.
+    - `point`: Property that returns the last touch point as (x, y) tuple.
+    - `was_capitalized`: Property that returns True if the last key pressed was a capital letter.
-    - `is_pressed()`: A boolean function that checks if any button is currently pressed.
+    - `is_pressed()`: Returns True if any key is currently pressed.
-    - `is_held(duration)`: A boolean function that checks if any button is held down for a specified duration (in frames).
+    - `is_held(duration)`: Returns True if the last button was held for the specified duration (in frames).
-    - `read()`: A function that returns the currently pressed button or BUTTON_NONE if no button is pressed.
+    - `on_key_callback(_)`: Callback invoked when a key becomes available.
+    - `read()`: Returns the key code as an integer (blocking call).
-    - `read_non_blocking()`: A function that returns the currently pressed button without blocking, or BUTTON_NONE if no button is pressed.
+    - `read_non_blocking()`: Returns the key code as integer, or -1 if no key is pressed.
-    - `reset()`: A function that resets the input state.
+    - `reset()`: Resets the input state.
-    - `run()`: A function that updates the input state, should be called in the main loop.

 #### picoware.system.LED
 - `LED` class: A class for controlling the built-in LED: